jina-ai/jina/docs/chapters/remote/jinad.md

       🌏 BasePea@68880[I]:ready and listening
 ```

-The logs starting with 🌏 are fetched from the remote Pod.
+> Note: The logs starting with 🌏 are fetched from the remote Pod.
 Now we have already the Pod running remotely and we can check the connectivity.

 ```bash
 jina ping 3.16.166.3 49993